koljapluemer/linguanodon-api/cms/management/commands/create_data_from_lisaanmasry_sentences.md

           - `notes`: Null
           - `translations:` None, for now
           - `synonyms`: []
           - `similar_but_not_synonyms`: Add references to all other objects that were created looping this table.
-If a table as 4 `<tr>`, each created `UnitOfMeaning` should in this field link to the other 3
+If a table as 4 `<tr>`, each created `TanglibleLearningUnit` should in this field link to the other 3
-          - `learning_goals`: add the language goal created in the step above
-          - creation context, license, owner etc: same as for the general sentence object
+          - creation context, license, owner etc: same as for the general sentence objects

     - Now, let's find all of the word's translations:
       - Find the first `<table>` following as direct sibling behind an `<h1>` with the content "Meanings"